margaretmf/margaretmf.github.io/poetry.md

 ## Beauty ##
-The brilliance of the beauty found in the soul of he universe.
+The brilliance of the beauty found in the soul of the universe.
 Beholding the loving sunrays being reflected through the window.
 The muse in the song of the trees in the wilderness The elegance of the stars shining in the night sky.